-Inventories are consumable items held for sale and comprised of stationery and school uniforms.
+Inventories are consumable items held for sale and comprised of Hats & T Shirts Trading and Stationery Trading Account.
 They are stated at the lower of cost and net realisable value.
 Cost is determined on a first in, first out basis.
 Net realisable value is the estimated selling price in the ordinary course of activities less the estimated costs necessary to make the sale.
 Any write down from cost to net realisable value is recorded as an expense in the Statement of Comprehensive Revenue and Expense in the period of the write down.